Why this Project Matters

 Dr. Joanna Cohen (co-principal investigator), Bloomberg Professor of Disease Prevention and director of IGTC at the Johns Hopkins Bloomberg School of Public Health

-Michael Iacobelli, project manager
+Michael Iacobelli, research program manager

 Dr. Kevin Welding, senior biostatistician